zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 Zope Security
 -------------

-When using Zope rather than publishing your own modules, the publisher uses acquisition to locate user folders and perform security checks.
+The publisher uses acquisition to locate user folders and perform security checks.
 The upshot of this is that your published objects must inherit from ``Acquisition.Implicit`` or ``Acquisition.Explicit``.